The-NeXT-Project/Docs/universal-subscription.md

             "host":"",
             "path":"",
             "tls":"",
-            "enable_vless":"",
-            "remark":"This is a vmess/vless node."
+            "remark":"This is a vmess node."
         },
         {
             "name":"Trojan_Node_3",